 Read the April 16, 2020 Message from the Accreditation Commission Chair.

 Schedules and Deadlines

 If your Self-Study is due in 2021:

-Museums should keep to their original Self-Study deadline but if you have any concerns about your ability to meet your deadline, work with your Program Officer to discuss what options and adjustments are needed and available based on your particular situation.
+Museums should keep to their original Self-Study due date.
+If you are unable to meet your deadline, work with your Program Officer to discuss what adjustments are available based on your particular situation.

-For first-time applicant museums, we are trying to retain in-person visits, so have extended the visit window through April 15, 2021.
+For first-time applicant museums, we are trying to retain in-person visits, so have extended the visit window.
 You will coordinate these dates with your Program Officer and Visiting Committee.